gregurco/jobeet-tutorial/days/day-8.md

 ```

 We changed type and also defined next options: `choices` - items, that will be used as `<options>` and `label`.
+Do the same thing with `activated` field too.

 Also `category` is `TextType`, but we have categories in DB and it would be good to render selector with these options.
 It looks like it should be `ChoiceType`, but choice from entities is specific case and we have separate type for it: [EntityType][10].